-The Commodore Format Archive is an unofficial appreciation of Future Publishing’s magazine for the C64 home computer, which ran from October 1990 to October 1995.
+This is the Commodore Format Archive.
+We’re an unofficial appreciation of Future Publishing’s magazine for the C64 home computer, which ran from October 1990 to October 1995.
 We started out life as a Facebook page in 2013.
 Readers and staff were quick to arrive with their memories, so we wanted a home for our interviews, scans and features somewhere more permanent.
 This website launched in Summer 2014.

 20th September, 1990.
 LAUNCH Commodore Format first appeared on September 20th, 1990 (cover month October).
 The editor was ex ZZAP!
 64 journalist Steve Jarratt.
 Andy Dyer was the magazine’s first staff writer.
 He’d been working in insurance since leaving school, but was addicted to computer games and was convinced to apply for the job by his flatmate.
 “We thought he might die if he didn’t get the job”, remembers Steve.
 “He just had so much enthusiasm”.